Therapy ACT - Frequently Asked Questions

 What will happen to Therapy ACT staff?

-Therapy ACT staff are fully aware of the changes to ACT Government services that are now underway and are receiving assistance to look at options to plan and prepare for future career moves.
 Many staff have already joined non-government organisations or private practices and will continue to see clients, including clients who now receive funding from the NDIS.
-Some staff are pursuing other government positions, including positions in other Directorates, for example the Health Directorate or the Education Directorate, or with the Commonwealth Government, such as positions at the National Disability Insurance Agency.
+While some staff are planning to retire, others are pursuing alternative government positions, including positions in other Directorates, for example the Health Directorate or the Education Directorate, or with the Commonwealth Government, such as positions at the National Disability Insurance Agency.

 Therapy ACT can be contacted at (02) 6205 1277 or by email at firstname.lastname@example.org.